ajayyeluri/hotels-api/README.md

 ## About the Service

-The service is just a simple hotel review REST service.
+The service is just a simple Contact review REST service.
 It uses an in-memory database (H2) to store the data.
 You can also do with a relational database like MySQL or PostgreSQL.
-If your database connection properties work, you can call some REST endpoints defined in ```com.sidgs.example.api.rest.hotelController``` on **port 8090**. (see below)
+If your database connection properties work, you can call some REST endpoints defined in ```com.integration.api.rest.ContactController``` on **port 8090**. (see below)

 More interestingly, you can start calling some of the operational endpoints (see full list below) like ```/metrics``` and ```/health``` (these are available on **port 8091**)